JohnKendrick/PDielec/Sphinx/application_notes_1.rst

 :numref:`fig-mgo-mie` compares a Mie scattering calculation with the results from Maxwell-Garnett effective medium theory.
 The same data set was used for the CASTEP, MgO example.
 A volume fraction of 1% was used with a small sphere radius (0.1 μm) and a broadening of 5 |cm-1| embedded in a matrix of PTFE.
 A power expansion in the size parameter of the Mie expressions indicates that for small sizes of particles, the Mie and the Maxwell-Garnett methods should be the same.
 This is verified in Figure 13.
+The data for this calculation can be found by looking in the :ref:`Examples` section of the installation guide under the Mie/MgO example.

 .. _fig-mgo-mie: